 I’m going to take a wild guess that if you’re a female then you’re familiar with what a urinary tract infection (UTI) is, from either having one yourself or recalling a friend suffering in misery.
 That’s why I LOVE these test strips that can help you detect one early in the comfort of your own home.
 They are especially helpful for anyone with painful bladder syndrome (also called interstitial cystitis or IC) that can actually mimic symptoms of a urinary tract infection without actually having one!
 This particular test looks for leukocytes (white blood cells) and nitrites in urine to indicate signs of infection.
 There are also some more advanced test trips, but they are a little harder to understand, so they are probably not the best choice your first time around.

 Tampons and pads should be things from the past, since they carry health risks.
 If you haven’t given the menstrual cup a try– there is no greater time than the present :).
 Keep in mind that they do come in different sizes, usually one for pre-birth and one for post birth.

 7. Face Oils

 If you’re connected to the internet, my guess is that you already know about coconut oil for use as a body moisturizer, makeup remover, and for oil pulling.
-But what about clean face oils like olive oil, Jojoba oil and my personal favorite Lustro #1 with Calendula for oil cleansing and facial moisturizing?
+But what about clean face oils like olive oil, Jojoba oil and my personal favorite Calendula oil for oil cleansing and facial moisturizing?
 Once you start using face oils, you may never go back to using a traditional moisturizer!